Month: October 2017

 We made a quick stop at The Old Mill Park which is a re-creation of an 1880s water-powered grist mill.
 You might recognize it from the opening scenes of “Gone With The Wind”.
 It was a busy little park!
 You can go into the mill and look around.
 The Old Mill Park is dedicated to the memory of the Arkansas pioneers.
 The park is nestled at the end of a finger of Lake Number Two.

 If you’ve followed us for long, you know that we love our burgers.
 We found a great foodie spot called Big Orange.
-The burger above is the Farmer’s Burger with a fried egg, bacon, lettuce, tomato, red onion, and aioli.
+The burger above (on the right) is the Farmer’s Burger with a fried egg, bacon, lettuce, tomato, red onion, and aioli.
 It must have been good because it didn’t last long!
 I had the Smashed Avocado Burger with avocado, pepper salad, Havarti cheese, lettuce, tomato, and garlic aioli!
 It was delicious!
 Those fries you see in the background are the State Fair Fries which include chili, cheese dip, two different kinds of shredded cheese, pickled jalapenos, fresh jalapenos and red onion.
 They were totally not on my diet and I didn’t care at all…they were definitely worth it!

 Pretties!
 There were tons of them!
 I’m sure I took way more pictures of pretties than I needed to.